 IAS students are welcome to apply to several Regis undergraduate programs.
 In order to receive their degree, students must meet Regis' general education requirements, as well as their major requirements, and any other graduation requirements as specified in this Catalog.
 Programs include Medical Imaging Completion Program, Interventional Radiology, Breast Imaging, Public Health, Marketing and Communications, Health Sciences, and the Nursing Bachelor's Completion Program.
 Other courses and programs can be considered with approval of the director of the IAS.
-For the Nursing Bachelor's completion Program.
+For the Nursing Bachelor's completion program, see the Graduate Nursing section.